 The term “risk factor” means an aspect of future experience that is not fully predictable on the valuation date.

-The term “scenario” means a projected sequence of events used in the cash-flow model, such as future interest rates, equity performance or mortality.
+The term “scenario” means a projected sequence of events or risk factors used in the cash-flow model, such as future interest rates, equity performance or mortality.

 The term “scenario greatest present value” means the sum, for a given scenario, of:

-The greatest of the present values, as of the projection start date, of the projected accumulated deficiencies for the scenario.
+The greatest of the present values, as of the projection start date, of the accumulated deficiencies for the scenario.

 The starting asset amount.